learn-co-curriculum/dsc-introduction-to-keras-lab/README.md

 from keras import optimizers
 ```

+    /Users/lore.dirick/anaconda3/lib/python3.6/site-packages/h5py/__init__.py:36: FutureWarning: Conversion of the second argument of issubdtype from `float` to `np.floating` is deprecated.
+In future, it will be treated as `np.float64 == np.dtype(float).type`.
+      from ._conv import register_converters as _register_converters
+    Using TensorFlow backend.

 ## Load the data

 In this lab you will be classifying bank complaints available in the `'Bank_complaints.csv'` file.